jun-sheaf/LaTeX2HTML/README.md

-# RegEx for LaTeX tHTML
+# RegEx for LaTeX to HTML
 A Customizable Python Program for Translating LaTeX to HTML

 ## Introduction